FREQUENTLY ASKED QUESTIONS ON OUR PRODUCTS

 Are the offered facilities covered by a guarantee?

-Yes, all our facilities are covered by a 36 month warranty for private individuals and a 12 month warranty for companies.
+Yes, all our facilities come with a 24-month guarantee for private individuals and a 12-month guarantee for companies.